How To Use Personal Deadlines In Your Email Marketing Sequences To Create FOMO

 Ability

 Ability looks for “people who can take this action.”
-If the course costs $99 and your subscribers don’t have $99, then they don’t have the ability to purchase the course.
+If the course costs $99 and your subscribers don’t have $99, they can’t purchase it.

 Triggers

-Triggers are the last layer, and a trigger is what takes a group of people who are motivated and able to do something, and it encourages them to do it now.
+Triggers are the last layer, and a trigger takes a group of motivated people who can do something, encouraging them to do it now.

 2. Know Your Audience